ember-cli/eslint-plugin-ember/docs/rules/require-tagless-components.md

 ### Caveats

 * Rule does not catch cases where a Mixin is included to configure the `tagName` property.
-* Rule does not catch cases where a decorator is applied to configure the `tagName` property.

 ## Fixing This Rule